MikeArt91/CyberBall/README.md

 It is the main gameplay scene.
 The whole game logic is contained in the PlayScene class.
 I recommend to start reading from the DoFrame() method and it should become clear.
 It's a standard game loop that handles input, updates the world, checks for collisions and renders.
 <br>In addition to gameplay, an HUD with score and signs is presented. <br>
+Best Score is stored inside the local memory of device, and loads while PlayScene is initializing. <br>
 When the game is over, stats table is shown alongside with "Restart" and "Quit" buttons.

 ### Screenshots from the PlayScene: